 What’s being stressed here is that the a priori move (or inference) — i.e., from the antecedent to the consequent — can’t itself rely on experience.
 Experience itself doesn’t provide the grounds for such a move.

-What's stated in i) to ii) BonJour argues can be said of all reasoning and indeed of thinking itself.
-If the a priori is rejected, it will lead to
+BonJour argues that what is stated in i) to ii) above can be said of all reasoning and indeed of thinking itself.
+Thus, if the a priori is rejected, then that will lead to

-The point which is repeatedly made by BonJour is that even if our claims or premises are empirical (indeed even if they're directly or fully empirical), the empirical or experiential itself can't account for the transitions between these empirical/experiential premises and other empirical claims or conclusions.
+The point which is repeatedly made by BonJour is that even if our claims (or premises) are empirical (indeed even if they’re directly or fully empirical), that empirical content itself can’t account for the transitions between those empirical (experiential) premises and other empirical claims or conclusions.

-The basic point is that conditionals, for example, can't be shown - or known - to be true by recourse to experience itself; even if the antecedent and the consequent of a conditional are themselves empirical/experiential in nature.
+BonJour’s basic point is that, for example, conditionals can’t be shown — or known — to be true by recourse to experience itself; even if the antecedent and the consequent of a conditional are themselves have empirical (or experiential) content.

-If such people do believe that, then what does BonJour think will follow from this?
-He believes that
+If such people do believe that, then what does BonJour think will follow from that position?
+BonJour believes that

 BonJour, Laurence.
 (2008) ‘In Defence of the a Priori’, in Contemporary Debates in Epistemology (edited by Matthias Steup and Ernest Sosa).